ansys/pyacp/doc/source/concepts/store.rst

     >>> model
     <Model with name 'ACP Model'>

-We can create a new *stored* material object by calling the :meth:`.create_material` method of the model object.
+To create a new *stored* material object, call the :meth:`.create_material` method of the model object.

 .. doctest::

     >>> model.create_material(name="New Material")
     <Material with id 'New Material'>

-We can also create an *unstored* material object by calling the :class:`.Material` constructor:
+To instead create an *unstored* material object, directly call the :class:`.Material` constructor:

 .. doctest::